The article appeared in the May 24, 2018, online edition of Manufacturing Business Technology.

 - Identify the contract’s separate performance obligations — are they distinct?
 If so, revenue may be required to be disaggregated by performance obligation with different possible timing of recognition by performance obligation.

-- Determine the transactions price — are there any variables?
+- Determine the transaction price — are there any variables?
 For example, standalone pricing for bundled services, installation services, timing of payments or even discounts/rebates, just to name a few.

 - Recognize revenue as the entity satisfies performance obligations — when is control transferred to the customer?
 Under this new standard, the point at which your company can recognize revenue is determined by when the customer gains control.